WrestleMania 22: Event

 Before the event went live on pay-per-view, an 18-man interpromotional battle royal was held.
 Viscera won by last eliminating Snitsky.
 Destiny's Child member Michelle Williams sang "America the Beautiful" before the show.

 The opening match was for the World Tag Team Championship between champions Big Show and Kane and Carlito and Chris Masters.
 Kane executed a big boot on Masters that started with Masters trying to interrupt a choke slam, then chokeslammed Carlito to get the victory and retain the titles.

-The second match was the Money in the Bank ladder match between Rob Van Dam, Shelton Benjamin, Ric Flair, Finlay, Bobby Lashley and Matt Hardy.
+The second match was the Money in the Bank ladder match between Rob Van Dam, Shelton Benjamin, Ric Flair, Finlay, Bobby Lashley, and Matt Hardy.
 In the end, Van Dam climbed the ladder but was stopped when Benjamin springboarded onto the ladder and the two fought.
 Hardy came out with a second ladder and joined the two.
 Van Dam pushed Hardy and Benjamin's ladder, sending them both smashing on the floor.
 Van Dam grabbed the briefcase and won the match.

-Howard Finkel introduced the WWE Hall of Fame class of 2006: "Mean" Gene Okerlund, "Sensational" Sherri Martel, Tony Atlas, Verne Gagne, William "The Refrigerator" Perry and The Blackjacks (Blackjack Mulligan and Blackjack Lanza) attended the event while Eddie Guerrero was represented by his wife Vickie Guerrero and Eddie's nephew Chavo Guerrero Jr. Bret Hart did not attend the event as he was not comfortable.
+Howard Finkel introduced the WWE Hall of Fame class of 2006: "Mean" Gene Okerlund, "Sensational" Sherri Martel, Tony Atlas, Verne Gagne, William "The Refrigerator" Perry, and The Blackjacks (Blackjack Mulligan and Blackjack Lanza) attended the event while Eddie Guerrero was represented by his wife Vickie Guerrero and Eddie's nephew Chavo Guerrero.
+Bret Hart did not attend the event as he was not comfortable.

-The third match was between John "Bradshaw" Layfield and Chris Benoit for the WWE United States Championship.
+The third match was between John "Bradshaw" Layfield (JBL) and Chris Benoit for the WWE United States Championship.
 During JBL's entrance, the entrance ramp was raised and JBL's limousine drove out from underneath.
 JBL attempted a Clothesline From Hell on Benoit, who avoided the move and applied in the Crippler Crossface.
 JBL countered and used the ropes for leverage to win the match.

 The fourth match was a hardcore match between Edge and Mick Foley.
 In the end, Foley pulled out a table but Lita hit Foley in between the legs with a barbed wire bat and lit the table, allowing Edge to perform a Spear on Foley through the flaming table on the outside for the victory.
 Both wrestlers had abrasions and were covered in blood from the barbed wire bat and Foley's barbed wire sock; Edge went into shock after the match.